QASS/qass-tools-networking/docs/source/analyzer_socket.rst

 ********

 The :class:`AnalyzerCmd` class can be used to open a TCP socket to a running Analyzer4D software for remote control.
-It can be used to monitor running processes or start measure protocols on remote computers.
-Additionally it can be used to
+It can be used to monitor running processes or start measuring protocols on remote computers.
+Available functions are supported since Analyzer version: "QASS optimizer4D sysV11b (2022-05-18)" or higher.
+A higher required Analyzer version will be documented for each function as note.

 Examples
 ********